Images Depict Mature Plants

 Little Leaf Fiddle Leaf Fig Trees for Sale Online

-Native to Africa, Little Leaf Fiddle Leaf Fig (Ficus lyrata), also known as Little Fiddle, is a smaller version of its cousin the Fiddle Leaf Fig Tree.
+The Little Leaf Fiddle Leaf Fig, also known as Little Fiddle, is a smaller version of its cousin, the Fiddle Leaf Fig Tree.
 Its thick, textured leaves are about half the size but are densely clustered and just as beautiful.
-This popular house plant is hard to find and is a must-have for small apartment dwellers who want a more compact Fiddle Leaf Fig.
+This popular house plant is hard to find and a must-have for apartment dwellers who want a more compact Fiddle Leaf Fig.

-As one of the more forgiving members of the Ficus Tree family, Little Fiddle is a low maintenance broadleaf evergreen tree that is easily grown in a soil-based potting mix.
-It prefers bright, indirect light or part shade with protection from afternoon sun.
-Water weekly during growing season and then reduce watering from fall to late winter.
+As one of the more forgiving members of the Ficus Tree family, Little Fiddle is a low-maintenance broadleaf tree easily grown in a soil-based potting mix.
+It prefers bright, indirect light or part shade with protection from the afternoon sun.
+Water weekly during the growing season and then reduce watering from fall to late winter.
 Despite its compact size, Little Leaved Fiddle Leaf Fig Trees can grow up to 10 feet tall if given proper care.

 |Mature Height:||10 Feet|